franciscovfonseca/Secure-Cloud-Configuration-Part-2/README.md

 To give you an idea of how our Environment has evolved over the Previous Labs:

-➡️ Originally we had our Virtual Machines, Storage Account & Key Vault deployed and exposed to the Public Internet in an Insecure Way.
+➡️ Originally we had our Virtual Machines, Storage Account & Key Vault deployed and Exposed to the Public Internet in an Insecure Way.

 ➡️ We added NSGs to our VMs ➜ but they were configured to be wide-open on purpose so bad actors would find them.

 <br>

-So this was our Initial Configuration:
+So this was our **Initial Configuration**:

 ![azure portal](https://github.com/user-attachments/assets/1cee5fb8-aa04-4d5b-af31-56440194db9b)